-Jennifer E. Rothman is a Professor of Law at the University of Pennsylvania and nationally recognized for her scholarship in the field of intellectual property law.
+Jennifer E. Rothman is the Nicholas F. Gallicchio Professor of Law at the University of Pennsylvania.
+She is nationally recognized for her scholarship in the field of intellectual property law.
 She is the leading expert on the right of publicity, and is frequently sought after to consult on legislation, high-profile litigation, and the development of creative projects.

 In addition to focusing on conflicts between intellectual property rights and other constitutionally-protected rights, such as the freedom of speech, her scholarship also explores the intersections of tort and property law, particularly in the context of the right of publicity, copyright, and trademark and unfair competition law.
 Her current research focuses on the ways intellectual property law is employed to turn people into a form of property, as well as how it regulates the production and content of expression.
 Her recent book, The Right of Publicity: Privacy Reimagined for a Public World, published by Harvard University Press, addresses some of these concerns in what has been described as the “definitive biography of the right of publicity.”
 Rothman’s essays and articles regularly appear in top law reviews and journals.
 Her most recent article, The First Amendment and the Right(s) of Publicity, appears in the Yale Law Journal.